ciscoheat/superforms-web/src/routes/get-started/+page.md

 </style>
 ```

 As you see, by including `errors` we can display errors where it's appropriate, and through `constraints` we get browser validation even without javascript enabled.
-The `data-invalid` attribute is used to [automatically focus](/concepts/error-handling#errorselector) on the first error field.
+The `aria-invalid` attribute is used to [automatically focus](/concepts/error-handling#errorselector) on the first error field.

-We now have a fully working form with convenient handling of data and validation both on client and server!
+We now have a fully working form, with convenient handling of data and validation both on client and server!

 There are no hidden DOM manipulations or other behind the scenes secrets, it's just html attributes and Svelte stores.